OpenLMIS/openlmis-ref-distro/docs/source/conventions/performanceTips.rst

 - Use the Profiler in Controller methods for code that's released to production.
 While in development you can use a Profiler anywhere you wish, it tends to clutter the code and the logs longer term.
-A few we'll placed Profiler.start() statements, left in the Controller however, can pay dividends longer term when performance issues need to be diagnosed in implementations.
+A few well placed Profiler.start() statements, left in the Controller however, can pay dividends longer term when performance issues need to be diagnosed in implementations.
 - Prepend the HTTP operation to the beginning of the name.
 So :code:`GET_ORDERABLES_SEARCH` and not `ORDERABLES_SEARCH`.